MohamadAlkhaldi/Blogchain/README.md

 - Metamask

 ## Try it on Rinkeby testnet:
-Our smart contract is deployed on Rinkeby already, and thanks to INFURA and HDWALLETPROVIDER and you can interact with it using our react front-end,Awesome right!,  the migration files are set, all you need to do:
+Our smart contract is deployed on Rinkeby already, and thanks to INFURA and hdwallet-provider, you can interact with it using our react front-end, Awesome right!,  the migration files are set, all you need to do:

-1- Login to Metamask switch to Rinkeby testnet
+1- Login to Metamask, switch to Rinkeby testnet
 2- Fund your account with some ether https://faucet.rinkeby.io/
 3- from bellow complete only the "Start front-end server" section **Don't compile nor migrate for now**